actionhero/actionhero/readme.markdown

 actionHero also uses the native node-mysql package so you can execute raw mySQL queries.
 To use this, you can make use of the `api.rawDBConnction.query` object.
 For example:

-	api.rawDBConnction.query("select * from table", function(err, rows, fields) {
+	api.rawDBConnction.query("describe myTable", function(err, rows, fields) {
 		// do stuff
 	});

 ## Tasks
-Tasks are special periodic actions the server will do at a certain interval.
+Tasks are special periodically run actions the server will do at a set interval.
 Because nodeJS has internal timers, it's simple to emulate a "cron" functionality in the server.
 Some of the example tasks which ship with actionHero cleanup expired sessions and cache entries in the DB, and also check to see if the log file has gotten to large.
 Huzzah for the event queue!

 The basic structure of a task _extends_ the task prototype like this example.